 Guidelines for General Agreements for Collaboration

-A general Agreement for Collaboration formalizes the intent of USF and an international institutional partner to deepen research collaborations, educational experiences, faculty and scholar exchanges, and training programs.
+A General Agreement for Collaboration formalizes the intent of USF and an international institutional partner to deepen research collaborations, educational experiences, faculty and scholar exchanges, and training programs.
 These agreements should follow the completion of a Feasibility Report and should be strategic in nature.
-However, a general agreement is an important first step in opening up formal channels of collaboration between USF and institutions abroad and are necessary to before progressing into an MOU or Exchange Agreement.
+However, a general agreement is an important first step in opening up formal channels of collaboration between USF and institutions abroad and is necessary before progressing into an MOU or Exchange Agreement.

 Read about how to establish a General Agreement for Collaboration.

 Some general agreements will "sunset" after five years with no definitive outcomes.
 Others will work very well and may well be renewed but do not develop into a stronger or a broader set of understandings.
 However, a smaller number of agreements will lead to profound research and/or academic opportunities.
 There may be an opportunity to seek co-PI external funding, or to develop academic understandings around linked programs, joint and dual degrees, etc. In such situations the partners will need broader university support and a third step, the development of a "Memorandum of Understanding" (MOU) is required.

 Read about how to establish a Memorandum of Understanding.